September 23, 2017. April 2, 2018. Changes from the original are shown as strikethroughs and italics.

 Do you have a location?

-Not yet, but we are clear that we want it to be in Toronto, in a highly walkable neighbourhood, with ready access to frequent transit.
+Not yet, but we are clear that we want it to be in Toronto, in Why yes, yes we do, thank you for asking.
+We’re just off Bloor Street between High Park and Runnymede stations, a highly walkable neighbourhood, with ready access to frequent transit.
 When we reach a critical mass of participants (five or six shares) we’ll come to consensus on the neighbourhood or neighbourhoods where we want to focus our search.
+Think of the boundaries of Bike Share Toronto as a rough guide.

 Sorry, nope.
 (But we may know some people you’d like.)